discolarrence/BeetleFanpage/README.md

 [Watch](https://youtu.be/xX17-3npbzg) a tour of the website.

+This site is a web application using the Flask & SQLAlchemy libraries for Python.

 The website is designed mobile first, and it reorganizes for mobile, tablet and desktop views.

 Clicking images in the "Meet My Beetles!" section reveals a related modal with a bio and larger picture.
 Clicking the "X" icon on the modal will hide it.